 Children living with HIV

-We have met a lot of children who were actually told at a younger age.
+We have met a lot of children who were told at a younger age.
 Younger children tend to take this information more in their stride, perhaps asking more questions about it later on.
 Generally, children take on new information more easily at a younger age.
 The hardest thing about living with HIV for most people is other people’s negative thoughts about HIV and the stigma that surrounds it.
 Younger children are less likely to be so aware of this, and so can be much more accepting of it as simply a health condition.

-We have met children who were older than 12 when they were told.
+We have met children who were older when they were told.
 Some of these children have described feeling very angry that no one said anything to them sooner.
 They also felt scared, thinking that if no one had told them this information before then it must be really bad.

 Parents living with HIV